Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 You can start buying a small piece of Vietnamese candy with 1,000 VND.
 This par value is made from two types of purple cotton paper and metal coins.

-Like other denominated coins, a 1,000 VND coin is not suitable for Vietnamese usage habits, so it is very uncommon.
+Like other denominated coins, a 1,000 VND coin is unsuitable for Vietnamese usage habits, which is very uncommon.

-Although it’s still minimal value, only equivalent to about 0.23 USD, you may ask the seller to return it to you.
+Although it’s still of minimal value, only equivalent to about 0.04 USD (4 US cents), you may ask the shop’s seller to return it to you.

-That also means, in some situations, you cannot buy goods when you do not have enough 1,000 VND.
+That also means, in some situations, you can only buy goods when you have enough 1,000 VND.
+So, keep this note when you can!
+It is necessary in a few situations.

 5. Par value of 2,000 VND